2021–22 NFL playoffs: Super Bowl LVI: Los Angeles Rams 23, Cincinnati Bengals 20

 This was the first Super Bowl match-up between the Rams and Bengals, and the first Super Bowl to be played with two teams finishing below the #3 seed.
 For the second consecutive year, a team played for the Super Bowl championship in their home stadium.
-Cincinnati leads the all-time series 8–6.
+Cincinnati led the all-time series 8–6.
 The teams last met in Week 8 of 2019, with the Rams winning 24–10.